Tzvet05/Factorio_Json_to_blueprint/README.md

 Dynamic library that converts a C-style string into a compressed, pastable C-style string.

-This is useful for Factorio blueprint creation, as it can convert a string containing a Json Factorio blueprint object into a pastable blueprint string that can be directly imported in-game.
+This is useful for Factorio blueprint creation, as it can convert a string containing a Json Factorio blueprint item into a pastable blueprint string that can be directly imported in-game.

 ## SETUP